shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 [Appendix: User Research][user-research] section for results of a user research survey we did on how people evaluate crates by hand today.

-When navigating to a category, crates will be ranked by default by...
+When navigating to a category, we propose that crates will be ranked by default by...

+## Example

+## Evaluation

 We will know if this is working by...

-## Example

 ## Out of scope